1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

     *Set your multimeter to resistance testing for a higher Ohm range - in most cases the multimeters have different settings, usually 200/2000/20K/200K/20M -> use the setting "200K" here.*

     You can measure by probing the belonging wires at the plug of the mainboard (unplug it!), that would be the black connector labeled as "T0" with the two white wires (see the chapter ["Mainboard" -> "TriGorilla V_3.0.6 (Stock)"](mainboard.md#trigorilla-v_306-stock) for a picture of the location).
     Keep in mind though that by doing so you also measure the wiring itself.
 Means, if there are e.g. broken wires, the thermistor won't work even if the thermistor itself is still fine.

-    - Keep in mind though that by probing at the connector, you also measure the wiring itself, which would be needed if you want to check if you maybe have a broken wiring.
-Means, if there are e.g. broken wires, the thermistor won't work even if the thermistor itself is still fine.
-    - If you don't want to check the wiring, you could measure at the soldering joints right at the bed - in this case you also check the conductor path of the PCB itself (keep in mind that some glue across the solder pad area might prevent a successful measurement, so make sure you really make contact to the solder joints!).
-    - If you really want to *only* measure the thermistor itself (which is advisable if you're in doubt and are thinking about changing the thermistor), then you'd have to pull off the little foamy piece in the middle of the underside of the bed and measure the resistance right at the soldering joints or legs of the thermistor itself.

-    You can measure by probing the belonging wires at the plug of the mainboard (unplug it!), that would be the black connector labeled as "T0" with the two white wires (see the chapter ["Mainboard" -> "TriGorilla V_3.0.6 (Stock)"](mainboard.md#trigorilla-v_306-stock) for a picture of the location).
-Keep in mind though that by doing so you also measure the wiring itself.
-Means, if there are e.g. broken wires, the thermistor won't work even if the thermistor itself is still fine.
+Due to the construction of the thermistor and it's wiring, you'd have to replace the whole unit anyway though.

 ---